Air Force vs. Florida Atlantic NCAA Football Odds, Plays and Insights | September 25, 2021

 Florida Atlantic Stats and Trends

-- Florida Atlantic has covered the spread on two occasions this year.
+- Thus far this season Florida Atlantic has two wins against the spread.

-- This year, the Owls won ATS in their only game as an underdog of 5.5 points or more.
+- The Owls have been underdogs by 4.5 points or more once this year and covered the spread.

-- Florida Atlantic's games this year have hit the over one time in three opportunities (33.3%).
+- Florida Atlantic's games this year have eclipsed the over/under one time in three opportunities (33.3%).

-- The Owls have turned the ball over one more time (5 total) than the Falcons have forced a turnover (4) this season.
+- The Owls have turned the ball over two more times (5 total) than the Falcons have forced a turnover (3) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.